Whale shark

 The species was distinguished in April 1828 after the harpooning of a 4.6 m specimen in Table Bay, South Africa.
 Andrew Smith, a military doctor associated with British troops stationed in Cape Town, described it the following year.
-The name "whale shark" refers to the fish's size: it is as large as some species of whale.
-In addition, its filter feeding habits are not unlike those of baleen whales.
+The name "whale shark" refers to the animal's appearance and large size; it is a fish, not a mammal, and like all sharks is not closely related to whales.

+Evolution

+The whale shark is one of the most ancient shark species still extant today, with the earliest fossil teeth known from the Late Oligocene of South Carolina, US.
+Their teeth become more geographically widespread from the Early Miocene onwards, where they are known from other parts of the eastern United States, southern France, and Costa Rica.